yohgen/LARBS/README.md

 # My personal take on LARBS

-For more info, go to the official [website] (https://larbs.xyz), or directly to the Github pages: [script] (https://github.com/LukeSmithxyz/LARBS) and [dot files] (https://github.com/lukesmithxyz/voidrice).
+For more info, go to the official [website](https://larbs.xyz), or directly to the Github pages: [script](https://github.com/LukeSmithxyz/LARBS) and [dot files](https://github.com/lukesmithxyz/voidrice).

 ## List of changes